mikebrady/nqptp/README.md

 It is a companion application to [Shairport Sync](https://github.com/mikebrady/shairport-sync) and provides timing information for AirPlay 2 operation.

+# Danger
+This branch of the NQPTP repository is very likely to be buggy and can change very rapidly and without warning.
+The `development` branch is more stable, although it too may contains bugs.
+The `master` branch is the most stable.

+The `danger` branch version of NQPTP may only be compatible with the `danger` branch of Shairport Sync.

 ## Installation

 This guide is for recent Linux and FreeBSD systems.